Wichita Wind Surge

 Fan comfort is being built into the stadium, from drink rails and wide rows in the seating bowl that won’t require you to get up each time someone walks out of the row to uninterrupted views of the field from the concourse.

-While the Wichita baseball stadium has not been named yet, officials for Wichita Baseball 2020, which will control scheduling, are planning on more than 100 additional events each year beyond the possible 77 baseball games (70 regular season home games plus as many as seven playoff games).
+The Surge are planning on more than 100 additional events each year beyond the possible 77 baseball games (70 regular season home games plus as many as seven playoff games).
 They’ve hinted at football games, an outdoor hockey game featuring the Wichita Thunder minor league hockey team, an outdoor skating rink, concerts, festivals and more.

 From ballfields in Riverside Park in the 1800s to games in the early 1900s at Island Park in the middle of the Arkansas River on what was then Ackerman Island, baseball has been a part of Wichita’s history.